logicmagix/XTide86/README.md

 ### Why the name?

-Tide42 is inspired in part by *The Hitchhiker’s Guide to the Galaxy*, where "42" is famously revealed as the Answer to the Ultimate Question of Life, the Universe, and Everything.
+Tide42, formerly XTide86, is inspired in part by *The Hitchhiker’s Guide to the Galaxy*, where "42" is famously revealed as the Answer to the Ultimate Question of Life, the Universe, and Everything.

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.